nanoporegenomics/napu_wf/README.md

 ### On a custom HPC server or cloud environemnt

-Cromwell could be configures to run on an HPC or cloud.
+Cromwell could be configured to run on an HPC or cloud.
 This configuration is more involving and requires optimization for a particular environemnt.
 Please refer to the [corresponding manual](https://cromwell.readthedocs.io/en/stable/Configuring/) for details